Stealing Her Thoughts

 So too, the Bizra dreamers are trying to kill the cruelty that has invaded their minds, but they do it unconsciously by attacking the Jiku.

-But there’s barely room for the two of us to stand.
+The beautiful garden is still there, but there’s barely room for the two of us to stand.

 “Ina,” she says,”is that you, again?”